RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 ## Receive Actions from ARTIK Cloud

 For each action defined on the device Manifest, create a function post fixed by "Action".
-For example, if the Manifes defines Action "setState", you implements function setStateAction here.
+For example, if the Manifest defines Action "setOn", you implements function setOnAction here.

 ~~~ javascript